Header background image

 Arrival Terminals

-Rome Airport, also known as Fiumicino Airport, has four terminals: Terminal 1, Terminal 2, Terminal 3, and Terminal 5.
-Terminal 1 is used for domestic flights, Terminal 2 is used for charter flights, Terminal 3 is used for international flights, and Terminal 5 is used for flights operated by budget airlines.
-It is important to check which terminal your flight will be arriving at before your flight arrival.
+FCO Airport, also known as Fiumicino Airport, consists of four terminals: Terminal 1, Terminal 2, Terminal 3, and Terminal 5.
+Terminal 1 serves domestic flights, Terminal 2 is designated for charter flights, Terminal 3 handles international flights, and Terminal 5 is utilized by budget airlines.
+Passengers should verify the arrival terminal for their flight prior to landing.

 Daily Arriving Flights